dentarg/auth0-blog/_posts/2017-05-04-the-state-of-biometric-identity-in-2017.markdown

   - multifactor
 ---

-If we have any hope of a future with all-around passwordless, friction-free identification, it will probably come at the hands of biometrics.
+If we have any hope of a future with all-around passwordless, friction-free authentication, it will probably come at the hands of biometrics.

 A biometric identity is the unique physical features of your person that can be used to identify you.
 The classic example is fingerprints, which have been used to identify criminals since the 1800s.
 But now, much more than the fingerprint is used to identify people — for less sinister reasons than criminal identification.

-And the future only promises more innovation in the field of biometric identity.
-From gait analysis to the way you use a computer, biometric identity still has plenty of room to grow.
+And the future only promises more innovation in the field of biometric authentication.
+From gait analysis to the way you use a computer, biometric authentication still has plenty of room to grow.

 ## Biometrics of today